 Given that Dublin Bus, Bus Éireann and Iarnród Éireann operate a variety of vehicles with differing numbers of seats, vehicle seat-kilometres can be more instructive in illustrating actual transport capacity.
-However on city or commuter services passengers can stand for a short journey and that will increase the capacity available over the seated capacity.
-Iarnród Éireann commuter and DART in particular offer significant standing capacity on their vehicles and this standing capacity is not included in the vehicle seat kilometres outlined here.
+However on city or commuter services passengers can stand for a short journey and that will increase the capacity available over the seated capacity. larnród Éireann commuter and DART in particular offer significant standing capacity on their vehicles and this standing capacity is not included in the vehicle seat kilometres outlined here.
 The Luas trams have an average of 70 seats per tram with total capacity including standing of 310.
 As most Luas passengers travel relatively short journeys many of them are required to stand for their journey.
 Therefore for Luas the vehicle seat-kilometres includes both seating and standing capacity on their trams.

-In general both the vehicle kilometres and vehicle seat kilometres tended downwards between 2010 and 2014 as passenger journeys fell and then began to stabilise.
-The two bus operators have increased vehicle kilometres over the past three years as demand for services has increased and additional services are provided.
+In general both the vehicle kilometres and vehicle seat kilometres trended downwards between 2010 and 2014 as passenger journeys fell and then began to stabilise.
+The two bus operators have increased vehicle kilometres in recent years, as demand for services has increased and additional services are provided.
 The number of vehicle seat kilometres has increased by a larger percentage compared to vehicle kilometres for both bus operators and this is because the capacity of their new buses is larger than the buses which have been replaced allowing them to carry more passengers with the same number of services operated.
+In 2018, Dublin Bus figures have receded somewhat owing to a small portion of services being transferred, and also extreme weather events earlier in the year.
+Bus Éireann on the other hand have seen gains in both metrics owing to enhanced service delivery outside the GDA, with supporting marketing campaigns towards the use of leap.

 Luas vehicle kilometres increased significantly in 2011 following the opening of Luas extensions in late 2010.
 In 2013 the vehicle kilometres reduced as the interval between some services was extended but this was reversed partially the following year.
 The reduction in vehicle kilometres in 2016 is due to a combination of closing the red Luas line between Jervis and the Point for six weeks to allow for Luas CrossCity works and 12 days of industrial action when no services were operated.
 In 2017 Luas recovered the lost kilometres from 2016 and increased the number of services as passenger journeys also increased.
-The opening of the Luas CrossCity extension to the Green line in December 2017 would also have increased the kilometres operated.
+The opening of the Luas CrossCity extension to the Green line in December 2017 has also resulted in both increased kilometres operated, and seat kilometres in 2018, bolstered by increased capacity.